ofemiashiru/CI_MS3_MCC/README.md

 Features to be built in future releases:

 - Allow admin to review movie submissions to check whether movie has already been added or not.
 Some movies over time have had the same title so an extra field in the Movies collection that will signify approval that will alert admin so that they can approve it or not.
+- Further development to allow admin users to have super user controls and delete reviews and movies.
 - Ability for users to add a list of Actors to be submitted into the Movies collection.

 ## Design